-- 1. Conducts research to identify and qualify potential funding opportunities from private sources. - 2.
-Cultivates prospective donors and moves them into the solicitation stage effectively in order to present and submit strategically appropriate funding requests.
-Requests are in the form of grants and gifts from private industry, foundations and individuals. - 3.
-Stewards donors effectively and creatively to ensure a long-term positive relationship with the College.
-This takes many forms from timely gift receipting to donor recognition events.
+- 1. Conducts research to identify and qualify potential opportunities from private sources. - 2.
+Cultivates prospective clients and donors and moves them into the solicitation stage effectively in order to present and submit strategically appropriate funding requests. - 3.
+Stewards relationships effectively and creatively to ensure a long-term positive relationship.